sourcegraph/sourcegraph-open-in-vscode/README.md

 - `vscode.open.useMode`: [OPTIONAL] String.
 Specifies the mode you would like to use with VS Code.
 Currently support opening VS Code in the following modes:
   - `"insiders"`: Open files in VS Code Insiders instead of regular VS Code.
-  - `"github"`: Open files in a remote setting without needing to clone the repository.
-This requires VS Code extension [GitHub Repositories by GitHub](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) to work.
   - `"ssh"`: Open files from a remote server via ssh.
 This requires `vscode.open.remoteHost` configured in your User Setting and VS Code extension [Remote Development by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) installed in your VS Code to work.

 - `vscode.open.replacements`: [OPTIONAL] Object.
 Take object with pairs of strings, where each key will be replaced by its value in the final url.
 The key can be a string or a RegExp, and the value must be a string.
-For example, using `"openineditor.replacements": {"sourcegraph-": ""}` will remove `sourcegraph-` from the final URL.
+For example, using `"vscode.open.replacements": {"sourcegraph-": ""}` will remove `sourcegraph-` from the final URL.

 - `vscode.open.remoteHost`: [OPTIONAL] String.
 Set option to your desired `USER@HOSTNAME` to work with remote repositories.
 This requires VS Code extension [Remote Development by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) with `"vscode.open.useMode": "ssh"` configured in your Sourcegraph's User Setting to work.